vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 [^46]:... as is the definition of insolation

 [^47]:
-toward the south for northern hemi- sphere locations; a more generally correct way to say it would be "toward the equator"
+toward the south for northern hemisphere locations; a more generally correct way to say it would be "toward the equator"

 208
 the sky near the equator, so panels there should lie flat.[^48] But at high northern latitudes, the sun is lower toward the southern horizon, so the panels should tilt up to best face the sun.
 Tilting at an angle equal to the latitude is the best compromise, as Figure 13.10 illustrates.